* Euro hits 23-month high vs dollar, dips after German PMI

 Ministers from the Organization of the Petroleum Exporting Countries and other non-OPEC producers will meet in St Petersburg to review market conditions and examine any proposals related to their pact to cut output.

-Sources familiar with the talks said the meeting may recommend a conditional cap on production from Nigeria and Libya - two OPEC members so far exempt from output cuts - although some analysts were skeptical the group would make such a move.
+Sources familiar with the talks said the meeting may recommend a conditional cap on production from Nigeria and Libya - two OPEC members so far exempt from cuts - although some analysts were sceptical of such a move.

-The relatively weak dollar helped push copper close to its highest since March.
-The metal last traded 0.1 percent lower on the day at $6,003 a tonne.
+The weaker dollar helped push copper close to its highest since March, 0.4 percent higher on the day at $6,025 a tonne.

-Gold hit its highest in four weeks and last stood at $1,254 an ounce, down 0.1 percent on the day.
+Gold hit its highest in four weeks and stood at $1,256 an ounce, up 0.1 percent on the day.